Thurrock Thameside Nature Park

 Thurrock Thameside Nature Park is an Essex Wildlife Trust nature reserve located on top of the former Mucking Marshes Landfill in Thurrock, England which will eventually cover 845 acre.
 It is next to the River Thames and provides good bird and ship watching.
-The Cory Environmental Trust Visitor Centre is located at the preserve and provides a roof top viewing platform.
+The Cory Environmental Trust Visitor Centre is located at the preserve and provides a rooftop viewing platform.

 The Nature Park

 The Thurrock Thameside Nature Park currently covers 120 acre, but will grow to 845 acre.
 It is by the side of Mucking Creek, overlooking the Thames and directly overlooks Mucking Flats and Marshes - coastal marshes and saltmarsh designated a Site of Special Scientific Interest (SSSI) and Special Protection Area (SPA).
 These mudflats form the largest intertidal feeding area for wintering wildfowl and waders west of Canvey Island on the north bank of the Thames.

 At the east end of the nature park, the sea wall has been breached to provide tidal mud flats.
 The site has been landscaped to include grasslands, woodland, ponds and reedbeds.
 It is already home to mice, voles, shrews and hares as well as the rare shrill carder-bee.

 The opening ceremony on 11 May 2013 was performed by David Attenborough.
 In his opening speech, he said, "What you have done here...is a monument to what can be done to restore nature".

 The visitors centre is built on hydraulic jacks to cope with settlement of the underlying rubbish.
 There is a network of footpaths, bridleways and cycle routes across the site.
 The park won the conservation category in the Observer Ethical Awards 2011.

 The park was established in partnership with the owners of Mucking Landfill, Cory Environmental Ltd, Cory Environmental Trust in Thurrock, who provided the funding for the visitor centre, and Essex County Council's Parkland project, which also provided vital funds.